mikelove/hier_mod_rna/index.md

 ### Goal of differential expression

 * Find a set of genes for which $\delta_i \ne 0$
-* And which obeys false discovery rate bounds
+* We want to target a false discovery rate (FDR) cutoff
 * For genes in our set G at FDR threshold z

 <br>